 On a weekly basis MEPCT will provide an EPAT Progress Report to the Supplier, NIE T&D and the FEMO Programme of the testing progress for a Supplier.

+Execution of Tests

+Under the management of the TCC, participants will be expected to co-operate and follow the scheduled execution of script scenarios, ensuring that all successful and unsuccessful actions and irregularities are reported.

+To aid variance management and progress reporting, a participant initiating a script will be expected to inform receiving participants of the MPRN used by the day prior to script commencement.

 Exit Reporting

 EPAT will be completed when all the Test Scenarios have been completed successfully or when it is agreed between MEPCT, the Supplier and NIE T&D that it is not possible to complete all the Test Scenarios successfully.